 Linked to the ideas of the previous section is the current value of your car.
-As we’ve mentioned, the worst depreciation happens in the first year, and continues rapidly until around the third.
-If you sell in this time, you’re going to lose a lot of money and get very little in return.
+As we’ve mentioned, the worst depreciation happens in the first year and continues rapidly until around the third.
+If you sell at this time, you’re going to lose a lot of money and get very little in return.
 If you wait until the third year and beyond, however, all the money you ‘lose’ will have instead gone to several years of using the car, which is valuable in itself.

 At this point, whether or not you should sell your car to buy a cheaper one really depends on the market value of your specific model.
 If your ride is a desirable make and model and in great condition, you’re likely to get a good sum of money from its sale, possibly even enough to buy another car outright.